John Elway: Professional career

-1983 NFL Draft
+1983 NFL draft

-The Baltimore Colts had the first overall pick in the 1983 NFL Draft, nicknamed the "Quarterback class of 1983".
+The Baltimore Colts had the first overall pick in the 1983 NFL draft, nicknamed the "Quarterback class of 1983".
 Elway was the first of six quarterbacks selected in the first round.
 Elway was wary of playing for the Colts, among the worst teams in the league at the time, and his father advised him against playing for head coach Frank Kush, who had a reputation as a harsh taskmaster.
 While Elway preferred football, his agent Marvin Demoff later stated that baseball was "a true option" for him at the time.
 The possibility gave Elway leverage in negotiations with the Colts.

 Elway told the Colts in December 1982 that he did not want to play for the team, and later told the Colts that he wanted to play on the West Coast or for the Dallas Cowboys or Miami Dolphins.
 After unsuccessfully attempting to negotiate a private agreement with the Colts in which Elway would cite his alleged desire to remain on the West Coast to explain the team trading him, Elway publicly threatened to join the Yankees full-time if the Colts did not trade him; Demoff wrote in his journal, published three decades later, that "he would be a garbage collector before he'd play for Baltimore."
-Elway's refusal to join the Colts was controversial – Pittsburgh Steelers quarterback Terry Bradshaw denounced him, stating "you should play baseball … he’s not the kind of guy you win championships with" – but many other NFL teams began negotiations with the Colts for the quarterback.
+Elway's refusal to join the Colts was controversial – Pittsburgh Steelers quarterback Terry Bradshaw denounced him, stating "you should play baseball … he's not the kind of guy you win championships with" – but many other NFL teams began negotiations with the Colts for the quarterback.
 One possibility was trading Elway for the San Francisco 49ers' Joe Montana, whose team had a poor season in 1982.
-Another was a trade with the San Diego Chargers, who were negotiating a new contract with star quarterback Dan Fouts.
+Another was a trade with the San Diego Chargers, who were negotiating a new contract with starting quarterback Dan Fouts.
 The New England Patriots were interested, but the Colts did not wish to trade Elway to a team in the same division.
-The Los Angeles Raiders almost traded for Elway the day before the draft, but the Raiders could not complete a required trade with the Chicago Bears.
+The Los Angeles Raiders almost traded for Elway the day before the draft, but the Raiders could not complete a required trade with the Chicago Bears; they ultimately drafted one spot ahead of the Dolphins and were the last team to pass on Marino.
+The Cowboys, who were Elway's favorite team as a child, came the closest to completing a deal and had an ace in the hole by offering existing starting quarterback Danny White (who had played under Kush at Arizona State) in exchange for Elway, as Kush and Tom Landry had been friends.
+However, Cowboys general manager Tex Schramm was unable to get through to Colts owner Robert Irsay, with Gil Brandt adding years later that they would have likely been able to complete the deal if not for Irsay.